State legislature (United States): Bill drafting and submission

+Committee review

-Committees review bill, often holding hearings to gather information and opinions, and can propose amendments to bill similar to legislative bodies throughout the world.
+Committees review bills, often holding hearings to gather information and opinions, and can propose amendments to bills similar to legislative bodies throughout the world.
 Most bills cannot be enacted into law until it has been referred to, acted upon by, and returned from, a standing committee in each house.
 Reference to committee usually follows the first reading of the bill.

 Each committee is set up to consider bills relating to a particular subject.
 Standing committees are charged with the important responsibility of examining bills and recommending action to the Senate or House.
-Often on days when a legislature is not in session, the committees of each house meet and consider the bills that have been referred to them to decide if the assigned bills should be reported for further action.
+Often on days when a legislature is not in session, the committees of each house meet, and consider the bills that have been referred to them, to decide if the assigned bills should be reported for further action.

 For most bills, the recommendations of the committee are followed, although either house is free to accept or reject the action of the committee.
 Bills reported favorably by a committee may be placed on a regular calendar (the agenda of the deliberative body).

 Most of the work of the legislature is done by committees.
 The legislature as a whole relies on its committees to report out only those bills deserving the consideration of the entire house.

 Through standing committees, each bill is addressed by a group of members who have special knowledge of its subject.
 Some members of the legislature have expert knowledge of particular subjects of legislation, and these members are usually placed on committees to take full advantage of this specialized knowledge.
 For this reason, the legislature often accepts the final recommendations of its standing committees.
 As has been noted, however, the legislature does not completely abdicate its responsibility for the consideration of pending bills.
 If the need arises, the members of either house can force a committee to take action on a bill, or they can ignore the committee's recommendations.